Destined (Ms. Marvel): Development

 By August 2019, Marvel Studios had begun development on a Ms. Marvel television series for the streaming service Disney+.
 In September 2020, Meera Menon was hired to direct one episode, ultimately directing two episodes, including the third.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to Kamala Khan co-creator Sana Amanat, lead directors Adil El Arbi and Bilall Fallah, and head writer Bisha K. Ali.
 The third episode, titled "Destined", had the teleplay written by Freddy Syborn, A. C. Bradley, and Matthew Chauncey, and the story was written by Syborn.

 Writing

 The episodes introduces the antagonists of the series, the Clandestines, Djinns trying return to their home Noor dimension after being exiled on Earth.
 This group shares the name of an "obscure family of enhanced people" from the comics, the ClanDestine.
-Marco Vito Oddo at Collider felt changing the group's origins to be from another dimension and connecting them to Pakistani culture and folklore allowed the series to "honor the cultural heritage" of the Khans and connecting Djinns to "create a mystical heritage for Kamala is also a clever solution to pay homage" to her comics origin.
+Marco Vito Oddo at Collider felt changing the group's origins to be from another dimension and connecting them to Pakistani culture and folklore allowed the series to "honor the cultural heritage" of the Khans and connecting Djinns to "create a mystical heritage for Kamala is also a clever solution to pay homage" to her comics origin story.